clokep/relapse/docs/presence_router_module.md

 ## Configuration

-Once you've crafted your module and installed it into the same Python environment as Synapse, amend your homeserver config file with the following.
+Once you've crafted your module and installed it into the same Python environment as Relapse, amend your homeserver config file with the following.

 ```yaml
 presence: